-December 31,
+Year ended December 31, r 31,

-2022 2021
+2023 2022

-Balance at beginning of year \$ 709 \$ 674
+Balance at beginning of year \$ 297 \$ 709

-Addition based on tax positions during the current year 2 35
+Addition based on tax positions during the current year 96 2

 Reduction of tax positions from prior years (414)

-Balance at end of year \$ 297 \$ 709
+Balance at end of year \$ 393 \$ 297

-The entire amount of the unrecognized tax benefits would not impact the Company's effective tax rate if recognized and there would beno cash tax impact.
-The Company has elected to include interest and penalties as a component of income tax expense.
-During the years ended December 31, 2022 and 2021, the Company did not recognize interest and penalties related to unrecognized tax benefits.
-The Company does not anticipate that the amount of existing unrecognized tax benefits will significantly increase or decrease during the next 12 months.
+The entire amount of the unrecognized tax benefits would not impact our effective tax rate if recognized and there would be no cash tax impact.
+We have elected to include interest and penalties as a component of income tax expense.
+During the years ended December 31, 2023 and 2022, we did not recognize interest and penalties related to unrecognized tax benefits.
+We do not anticipate that the amount of existing unrecognized tax benefits will significantly increase or decrease during the next 12 months.

-Prior to the Business Combination, the Company had been included in Amprius Holdings' consolidated income tax returns in the U.S. federal and California tax jurisdictions.
-For periods after the Business Combination, the Company will file income tax returns separate from Amprius Holdings.
-The federal and state income tax returns from inception to December 31, 2022 remain subject to examination.
+Prior to the Business Combination, we had been included in Amprius Holdings' consolidated income tax returns in the U.S. federal and California tax jurisdictions.
+For periods after the Business Combination, we filed income tax returns separate from Amprius Holdings.
+The federal and state income tax returns from inception to December 31, 2023 remain subject to examination.

-Note 11.
+Note 10.
 Leases